 Here are some of the benefits of holding a project kickoff meeting:

 - It gets everyone prepared – “Give me six hours to chop down a tree and I will spend the first four sharpening the axe”.
 If Abraham Lincoln was alive today, you can be assured he’d be spending the first 4 out of 6 project hours in a project kickoff meeting.
 That’s because these meetings contain all the necessary steps to get any project off on the right foot.

 - It involves all key players – Kickoff meetings can’t get started unless everyone’s there: managers, team leads, clients and anyone else with a stake in the project.
 It’s so easy to lose track of who’s in charge of what without the clarity of a kickoff meeting to figure it all out.

-- It’s open and collaborative – Like we said, project kickoff meetings are debates.
+- It’s open and collaborative – As we said, project kickoff meetings are debates.
 The best ones engage all attendees and bring the best ideas out of everyone.

 8 Steps to a Kickass Project Kickoff Meeting